StephenHwang156/Twitter-Bot/README.md

 # Twitter-Bot
 Automated bot for Twitter

-End-Goal:
+Scrapes image macros from ifunny.co and posts them onto twitter, see @not_funny_bot

-Pull pictures from subreddit and post them automatically on twitter
+Run wrapper.py to initialize